Cronosus/simple-mvc/README.md

 Tasks:
 1. integration tests
     1.1 create a sample webapp that use my mvc framework.
-    1.2 launch this webapp and test if it works as expected.
+DONE 1.2 launch this webapp and test if it works as expected.
+DONE

-2. create dispatch servlet that dispatch request into controller based on url mapping 2.1 initialize this dispatch servlet
+2. create dispatch servlet that dispatch request into controller based on url mapping 2.1 initialize this dispatch servlet DONE
-    2.2 resolve controller from url mapping
+    2.2 resolve controller from url mapping DONE
     2.3 extract parameters from request
-    2.4 get controller instance from ioc, and dispatch request to it 2.5 render view
+    2.4 get controller instance from ioc, and dispatch request to it DONE 2.5 render view  DONE

 3. multi thread issues?